Understanding NIST SP 800-171: Details About DFARS Compliance

 The clock is ticking on the latest cloud compliance mandate: NIST Special Publication 800-171, otherwise known as DFARS (Defense Federal Acquisition Regulation Supplement).
 Any organization or contractor that holds or processes unclassified Department of Defense (DoD) data must ensure that they comply with the new DFARS clause.
 December 31, 2017 is the ultimate deadline by which to prove compliance, so action is recommended as soon as possible.
 As with other compliance mandates, DFARS necessitates ongoing attention.
 But first, it’s critical that security and DevOps teams understand the requirements of implementing the mandate; anticipating a six- to eight-month ramp up period would be wise.
 In this article, we’ll share an overview of DFARS, as well as a pragmatic approach to ensuring your organization meets the December deadline.

 Implications of DFARS Compliance

 In addition to DoD data in your possession, DFARS clause 252.204-7012 will also apply to any subcontractors you may use to fulfill your obligations to the DoD.
 Failure to be compliant will leave you in breach of contract and subject to criminal, civil, administrative, and contractual actions in law, and equity for penalties, damages, and other appropriate remedies by the United States.
 It will also leave you open to civil actions for damages and other appropriate remedies by a third party that reports a cyber incident, as a third-party beneficiary of this clause.
 Organizations working with the DoD are already used to applying stringent controls to systems that manage classified data, but with DFARS this now extends to unclassified systems that are owned, operated by, or for a contractor and which process, store, or transmit covered defense information.
 This can have wide-reaching consequences for the contractor who now must extend the security controls across a larger number of systems than in the past.
 The DFARS FAQ illustrates the requirements for protecting covered defense information, controlled unclassified information, and Federal contract information when processed or stored on a contractor’s internal information system, or on a DoD system:

 The good news is that the controls specified within DFARS are within normal best practices that any organization should be following, and implementing them will improve the overall security posture of your organization.

-Key DFARS Concerns
+Key DFARS Concern

-Adequate security is defined by being compliant with, at a minimum, the following security controls:
+Adequate security is defined by being compliant with, at a minimum, the following security controls: For on-premises systems:

 Unless you have received written approval from the contracting officer, cloud computing services should be located within the United States or outlying islands

-- Ability to support applicable system-wide search and access capabilities for inspections, audits, and investigations
+Ability to support applicable system-wide search and access capabilities for inspections, audits, and investigations

 The contractor must also ensure that the cloud service provider meets security requirements equivalent to those established by the Government for the Federal Risk and Authorization Management Program (FedRAMP) Moderate baseline.
 Additionally, the cloud service provider must comply with requirements in paragraphs (c) through (g) of this clause for cyber incident reporting, malicious software, media preservation and protection, access to additional information and equipment necessary for forensic analysis, and cyber incident damage assessment.